SZU-VCC/RTRecon/README.md

 </details>

 ## :notebook_with_decorative_cover: Citation
-If you find our work useful for your research, please consider citing the following papers(Will be improved later) :
+If you find our work useful for your research, please consider citing the following papers:
 ```
 @misc{huang2025realtimespatialreasoningmobile,
       title={Real-Time Spatial Reasoning by Mobile Robots for Reconstruction and Navigation in Dynamic LiDAR Scenes},